 Pro Users also get more details in each alert so you can fix many problems without even leaving Slack.
 Pro alerts include not only who sent the message, and what they said to produce the alert, but Janis will transcribe your Messenger conversation entirely in Slack.

 Human Take Over

 If you’ve been using any of the Live Chat plugins available through Chatfuel, then you know they have limitations.
 When Janis alerts you that a human wants to chat, just start typing and Janis will automatically pause your AI responses from Dialogflow and send your messages to your users.

 Here is what it looks like from your user’s perspective in Messenger:

 With Human Takeover from Janis, you can also manually push AI responses you’ve saved in Dialogflow.
-For example, you could be chatting live and if Janis receives a match to your user’s message, you can send your AI response in one click by clicking a Send to User button.
-We call this Co-Pilot mode and it’s really productive when you can respond to FAQ while chatting live using AI responses you’ve already saved for your bot.
+We call this Co-Pilot mode and it’s really productive when you can respond live and use saved responses.

 Training Dialogflow from your chat transcripts

 While the free connection to Dialogflow includes free training tools built right into Slack so you can quickly add what users say and test out your responses, Janis Pro users can train directly from messaging transcripts.
 When you get an alert, open the transcript, and click to view Janis’ reply to each user message received.

 Training Dialogflow directly from a messaging transcript is not only more productive because you have the complete context needed to make automation decisions, but you can maximize live chat time by training AI to learn from your human-powered conversations.